Themydee/Themydee/README.md

 - 🔭 I’m currently working on ...ESLUX-ECOMMERCE
 - 🌱 I’m currently learning ...
 Solidity
 - 👯 I’m planning on ...
 Starting AI/ML
 - 🤔 I’m looking for help with ...
-Blockchain evelopment
+Blockchain development
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...07065080140
 - ⚡ Fun fact: ...I love Farming